sinsunsan/sinsunsan.github.io/_posts/2017-05-11-good-developer-blog.md

 * **Loiane Groner** Brasilian woman developer that work on angular but is a also a great specialist of ext.js (wrote several books on it).
 [https://loiane.com/](https://loiane.com/)

-* **Tobias Ahlin** Swedish designer / front blog.
-Interesting posts on data visualisation
+* **Tobias Ahlin** Swedish designer blog.
+Interesting posts on data visualisation, fonts...
+Participated in spotify, github.... and now minecraft.

 [http://tobiasahlin.com/blog/tutorials/](http://tobiasahlin.com/blog/tutorials/)